Two Views of Puerto Rico: The Indiana Jones – James Bond Tour

-Best part of the 90-minute drive was learning about the native Tainos that inhabited Puerto Rico 2,500 years ago.
-These highly developed people had living on the island down pat, from ceremonial centers to hurricane shelters in the caves that we were to explore, in fact the word hurricane was coined from the Tainos.
+The best part of the 90-minute drive was learning about the native Tainos that inhabited Puerto Rico 2,500 years ago.
+These highly developed people had living on the island down pat, from ceremonial centers to hurricane shelters in the caves that we were to explore, in fact, the word hurricane was coined from the Tainos.

 Indiana Jones on the Rio Tanama